-As shown in figure 3.4.6c, below, this maximizes the chart diameter, leaving only the chart, chart speed and faceplates (if selected on) on display.
+As shown in figure 3.4.3c, below, this maximizes the chart diameter, leaving only the chart, chart speed and faceplates (if selected on) on display.
 The figure shows a view with faceplates selected off.
-Faceplate on/off selection can be made only from one of the other display modes, as the navigation keys are not visible in this display mode.
+For the large frame recorder, faceplate on/off selection can be made only from one of the other display modes, as the navigation keys are not visible in this display mode.

-Figure 3.4.6c Circular Trend full screen view (with faceplates selected off)
+Figure 3.4.3c Circular Trend full screen view (with faceplates selected off)